Conditional access: In digital television

 The contents of ECMs and EMMs are not standardized and as such they depend on the conditional access system being used.

 The control word can be transmitted through different ECMs at once.
 This allows the use of several conditional access systems at the same time, a DVB feature called simulcrypt, which saves bandwidth and encourages multiplex operators to cooperate.
-DVB Simulcrypt is widespread in Europe; some channels, like the CNN International Europe from the Hot Bird satellites, can use 7 different CA systems in parallel.
+DVB Simulcrypt is widespread in Europe; some channels, like the CNN International Europe from the Hot Bird satellites, can use seven different CA systems in parallel.

 The decryption cards are read, and sometimes updated with specific access rights, either through a conditional-access module (CAM), a PC card-format card reader meeting DVB-CI standards, or through a built-in ISO/IEC 7816 card reader, such as that in the Sky Digibox.

 Several companies provide competing CA systems; ABV, VideoGuard, Irdeto, Nagravision, Conax, Viaccess, Synamedia, Mediaguard (a.k.a.
 SECA) are among the most commonly used CA systems.

 Due to the common usage of CA in DVB systems, many tools to aid in or even directly circumvent encryption exist.
 CAM emulators and multiple-format CAMs exist which can either read several card formats or even directly decrypt a compromised encryption scheme.
 Most multiple format CAMs and all CAMs that directly decrypt a signal are based on reverse engineering of the CA systems.
 A large proportion of the systems currently in use for DVB encryption have been opened to full decryption at some point, including Nagravision, Conax, Viaccess, Mediaguard (v1) as well as the first version of VideoGuard.

 Conditional access in North America

-In Canada and United States, the standard for conditional access is provided with CableCARDs whose specification was developed by the cable company consortium CableLabs.
+In Canada and the United States, the standard for conditional access is provided with CableCARDs whose specification was developed by the cable company consortium CableLabs.

 Cable companies in the United States are required by the Federal Communications Commission to support CableCARDs.
 Standards exist for two-way communication (M-card), but satellite television has separate standards.
 Next-generation approaches in the United States eschew such physical cards and employ schemes using downloadable software for conditional access such as DCAS.

 The main appeal of such approaches is that the access control may be upgraded dynamically in response to security breaches without requiring expensive exchanges of physical conditional-access modules.
-Another appeal is that it may be inexpensively incorporated into non-traditional media display devices such as portable media players.